lucabnt/lbwebsite/content/blog/tuebingen_hiking_guide.md

 ### from Tübingen WHO to Wurmlinger Kapelle, and back

-The [Wurmlinger Kapelle](https://goo.gl/maps/T2LqqEmh85zj7ZxZ7) is at the opposite end of the Tübingen Schlossberg.
+The [Wurmlinger Kapelle](https://goo.gl/maps/T2LqqEmh85zj7ZxZ7) is located at the opposite end of the Tübingen Schlossberg.
 The hill is quite nice, with a good view on the nearby plains.

 Here it is the [Koomot activity](https://www.komoot.it/tour/902468157?share_token=aG2vCmTupWW8blCowwXp1QXf57SG1KzHHs0WWoLrOUvu0WS7zW&ref=wtd "Komoot").